The objects from Borneo in the Francke Foundations' Cabinet of Artefacts and Natural Curiosities

 Objekte im Borneo Schrank der Kunst- und Naturalienkammer

-To kick off the research project »Objects from Borneo in the Francke Foundations' Cabinet of Artefacts and Natural Curiosities«, which begins in December 2023, an interdisciplinary workshop will take place on February 1, 2024, bringing together experts to discuss perspectives, current concepts, experiences and networks on this topic.
+To kick off the research project »The objects from Borneo in the Francke Foundations' Chamber of Art and Natural History«, which was launched in December 2023, an interdisciplinary workshop was held on February 1, 2024, bringing together experts to discuss perspectives, current concepts, experiences and networks on this topic.

 110 objects from the Francke Foundations' Cabinet of Artefacts and Natural Curiosities are being researched in more detail in this three-year project, which is funded by the German Lost Art Foundation and based at the Research Center.
 The objects from Borneo were sent to Halle in the 1840s for the collection in the Historical Orphanage.
 They are still on display there today in a collection cabinet specially made for the purpose at the time and on the walls of the chamber.